rpdelaney/l4d2-tourney-rules/rules.md

 example, if there are 10 participants, then the #1 seed will be paired against the #6 seed, the #2 seed against the #7 seed, and so on.

-In subsequent rounds, partcipants will be paired at random against others with the same record of Won : Lost games.
+In subsequent rounds, participants will be paired at random against others with the same record of Won : Lost games.

 There will be no eliminations due to poor results or lost games.